UniqueNetwork/mass-nfts-doc/generate.md

 In the subsequent columns, list the names of attributes and their probability of occurrence among the tokens.

+> [!IMPORTANT]
+>
-Make sure:
+> Make sure:

-1. The order of listing attributes is crucial and should correspond to the sequential number of the corresponding image.
+> 1. The order of listing attributes is crucial and should correspond to the sequential number of the corresponding image.
 For example, `hair1.png` corresponds to the attribute `bush`, `hair2.png` corresponds to `messy`, and `hair3.png` corresponds to `green punk`.
 Therefore, the order in the table should be exactly as follows: `bush`, `messy`, `green punk`.
-2. Specify the probability of each attribute's occurrence for individual NFTs.
+>2.
+Specify the probability of each attribute's occurrence for individual NFTs.
 For example, for `bush`, the likelihood of occurrence is set to `30%`, and for `messy`, it is set to 20%, `green punk` 15%, `red punk` - 5%.
 The final values will appear as follows: `bush%30`, `messy%20`, `green punk%15`, `red punk%5`.
 The cumulative probability set in the `Values and rarity percentage of each` column should match the probability set in the `Attribute exists 1-100% of tokens` column.

 <image src="./docs/chances.png"></image>